Teriks/LibLSLCC/README.md

 The project also includes full featured LSL Editor that was originally built to test the compiler library.
 It has since developed into a full blown multi-tabbed IDE that is built on top of LibLSLCC's parsing framework.

+Please take note that LibLSLCCEditor is a Windows only project, and you can only build the **LibLSLCC-WithEditor*.sln** solution's on Windows using a version of Visual Studio that support's targeting the .NET 4.5 framework.

+VS2015 is your best bet, its what I use personally.
+However if your version of Visual Studio's support's .NET 4.5, you will probably be able to build the Editor project files with it.

-It Features:
+LSLCCEditor Features:

  * Syntax Highlighting.